-- 2.2.
-Guided by the responses made to the 2017 Issues and Options consultation, the District Council's emerging development strategy seeks: - i) To concentrate development requirements at locations where there is best access to services, facilities, jobs and infrastructure, and - ii) To concentrate employment growth within the A38/ M5 corridor and at locations in tandem with housing growth. - 2.3.
-Ecotricity supports the principle of that emerging development strategy in relation to the employment and open space.
-However it is of the opinion that the locality and allocation should better reflect a mixed use approach; including employment, sports training facilities, housing and retail.
+- a) 18 ha sports stadium and community uses - 2.2.
+Guided by the responses made to the 2017 Issues and Options consultation, the District Council's emerging development strategy seeks: - i) To concentrate development requirements at locations where there is best access to services, facilities, jobs and infrastructure, and - ii) To concentrate employment growth within the A38/M5 corridor and at locations in tandem with housing growth. - 2.3.
+Ecotricity supports the principle of this emerging development strategy in relation to the sports stadium.
+However, it is not persuaded there is an evidence based case for community use, and as such the policy should be amended to support business and economic development use.